aklt/node-freshen/README.md

     # Should terminal logging be in color?
     color: true

+    # All directories below the directory that freshen is started in will be
+    # watched.
+Use this option to set a regular expression matching directories that
+    # should not be watched.
+Note that the root dir will always be included.
+    # exclude: /__foo/

     # Files to reload in the browser when they change.
 The value of `change` should
     # be either a string of suffix names separated by whitespace or an array of
     # regular expressions.
     report:
       change: 'css html js'

-    # Run a command each time a file with one of the suffixes in deps change.
+    # Run command each time a file matching one of the suffixes or regular
+    # expressions in deps changes.
     # The value of `deps` can be a string of suffix names or an Array of RegExps
     build:
       command: 'make'